koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 ### ... spend 12 months in Canada!

 How the heck did that come about?
-A dare!!
+In short, a dare!!
 I was sharing a house not far from UL with three others, one of whom was studying for her PhD in Mathematics at the university.
 She came home one evening with a flyer from the Student Union advertising a 12-month Work and Travel Visa for Non-Students to Canada.
 One of my other housemates and his best friend were at the kitchen table and the conversation went something like:

 > Shane H: Oh, we should do that!
 >